 I came across these art pieces one day while scouring Amazon and really like them.
-While I haven’t purchased them personally, this set of four black women seem like a good fit for anyone looking to decorate their home with some strong Black images.
+While I haven’t purchased them personally, this set of five black women seem like a good fit for anyone looking to decorate their home with some strong Black images.

 A Stylish New Watch